pomfy113/Anime-Ratings/readme.md

 To get it running on your local device, all you need to do is:
 1. Go to your terminal
 2. Head to where you put the folder in
-3. Use `node install` to install dependencies  if needed
+3. Use `npm install` to install dependencies  if needed
 4. Run `node app.js` on the terminal
 5. Open `localhost:3000`